 You have no idea how your words will fare in such a situation or in any similar situation - such as when someone just lost their job, has a sick family member, or is going through a tough mental health situation.

 If you are sending your customers or prospects greetings on a somber holiday - stay away from jokes completely.
 Yup, there is absolutely no need to crack a joke here.
 Just don't, period.

 Okay, so now you are ready to write a funny email and you have no idea how to go about it.
-There is an art to writing funny emails and it isn't just about inserting a regular one or two-liner in the text.
+There is an art and science to writing funny emails and it isn't just about inserting a regular one or two-liner in the text.

 You need to use subtle humor instead of in-your-face laugh-out-loud jokes.

 Why only get funny in the actual email?
 It is a good idea to get the reader's attention right from the get-go with a subject line that is likely to look like you are a lot of fun.
 You can crack a joke, make a pun, or do something similar.

 However, it is a good idea to ensure your recipients understand your joke and your joke is relevant to the content of your email.
 Click-bait isn't good news.

 Let's get rid of normal CTAs and make our CTAs creative and funny.
 You can say things like "Give me that!" or " Why didn't I find this sooner?" etc.

 Other funny CTAs include something like, "I've been waiting for this forever."
 A funny CTA can be fun to click on and can inspire action.